Legal.us LLC

 Some renters might lack the current means to finance a purchase but may be able to do so later when their finances improve.

 Too many landlords make the mistake of “handshake deals” that later implode without written proof of the agreed-upon terms.
+This can lead to costly litigation and significant headaches, which you could have easily avoided.

 What is a Rent-to-Own Agreement?